Colorful Styling with Tunics and Pants

 Styling tunics and pants is a wonderful option especially when they are light and breezy for the summer heat.
 The three of us found these tunics at a local boutique and since they were on sale (under $10) and available in our sizes, we thought we would show different ways to style them!!

 Lesley is starting off with the idea of styling tunics and pants.
+Make sure to check how Charlotte style it with a dress and I wore it with a skirt.

 Quote of the day: “The most common way people give up their power is by thinking they don’t have any.”
 Alice Walker